Commercial Lease Agreement

 What should a commercial lease include?

-A comprehensive commercial lease should include the precise identification of the premises including square footage and common areas, the rent amount and payment structure (NNN, gross, or modified gross), CAM charge allocations and caps, lease term with commencement and expiration dates, renewal and expansion options, rent escalation formulas, tenant improvement allowance terms, permitted use and exclusivity provisions, assignment and subletting rights, maintenance and repair obligations, insurance requirements, default remedies and cure periods, personal guarantee terms, security deposit provisions, and dispute resolution mechanisms.
+A thorough commercial lease should include the precise identification of the premises including square footage and common areas, the rent amount and payment structure (NNN, gross, or modified gross), CAM charge allocations and caps, lease term with commencement and expiration dates, renewal and expansion options, rent escalation formulas, tenant improvement allowance terms, permitted use and exclusivity provisions, assignment and subletting rights, maintenance and repair obligations, insurance requirements, default remedies and cure periods, personal guarantee terms, security deposit provisions, and dispute resolution mechanisms.
 Every material business term should be documented in the lease rather than left to verbal agreements.

 What is the difference between a NNN lease and a gross lease?